leon4rd/test/README.md

-## Why do ducks make great detectives?
-They always quack the case.
+## Why did the feline fail the lie detector test?
+Because he be lion.